RRC555/CodilityTest/README.md

 > Selenium With C#

 > NUnit, please note:- No External reporting tool used.
-Have'nt said that 3rd party tool (like Extend Report) easily configured.
+Have'nt said that 3rd party tool (like Extend Report) easily configurable.

 **Execution**